The Cleansing Bases: Your First Step Is a Clinical Decision, Not a Cosmetic One.

 → Dandruff Hair Wash

-• Confirmed Malassezia-driven seborrheic dermatitis — erythema + flaking + itch
+• Malassezia-driven seborrheic dermatitis — erythema + flaking + itch

 • Dandruff with greasy, yellowish or white adherent flakes